 Procedure and Tests

-You can get a Thai driving license at any Department of Land Transport (DLT) offices.
+Here’s the first scenario: you apply for a Thai driving license at any Department of Land Transport (DLT) office.
+You can find them throughout Thailand.

 When you get to the DLT, you have to walk to the back of the property to Building 4 — a large, white building.